APLDNews Brief

 What Actually Happened

-Applied Digital locked in a new U.S.-based, investment-grade hyperscaler at its Delta Forge 1 AI data center campus.
-The deal: up to $7.5bn over 15 years for capacity at a 430 MW facility purpose-built for AI workloads.
-That single lease, if fully realized, would average roughly $500mn per year.
-For context, the entire company did $319mn in trailing twelve-month revenue.
+Applied Digital signed a new U.S.-based, investment-grade hyperscaler at its Delta Forge 1 AI data center campus.
+The terms: up to $7.5bn over 15 years for capacity at a 430 MW facility purpose-built for AI workloads.
+Fully realized, that single lease would average roughly $500mn per year.
+The entire company did $319mn in trailing twelve-month revenue.
 One contract could exceed everything APLD currently earns.

-The math on contracted revenue is striking.
+The shift in contracted revenue is stark.
 Before this announcement, APLD had roughly $15.5bn in total contracted revenue.
-This deal boosted that figure by about 48% in one stroke.
-The stock responded accordingly, surging as much as 20% intraday and hitting a two-month high.
+This deal added 48% in a single stroke.
+The stock surged as much as 20% intraday, hitting a two-month high.

 The Catch

 Three words matter more than the $7.5bn headline: "up to."
-This is a ceiling, not a commitment.
-The actual revenue depends on buildout pace, power delivery, and the tenant's ramp schedule.
-APLD is still losing money, reflected in that negative forward P/E. Converting $23bn in contracted revenue into actual cash requires building out data center capacity at enormous scale, and that takes capital the company doesn't yet generate internally.
+That's a ceiling, not a commitment.
+Actual revenue depends on buildout pace, power delivery, and the tenant's ramp schedule.
+APLD is still losing money — hence the negative forward P/E. Turning $23bn in contracted revenue into cash requires building out data center capacity at enormous scale.
+That takes capital the company doesn't yet generate internally.

 Then there's the unnamed tenant.
-APLD calls them "investment-grade," which is reassuring, but the market is being asked to price in $7.5bn of revenue from a customer it can't evaluate.
-If this were a marquee name, you'd expect APLD to say so.
-The secrecy is either a contractual formality or a signal that the tenant's identity wouldn't impress as much as the dollar figure does.
+APLD calls them "investment-grade," but the market is being asked to price in $7.5bn of revenue from a customer it can't evaluate.
+If this were a marquee name, APLD would likely say so.
+The secrecy is either a contractual formality or a tell that the tenant's identity wouldn't impress as much as the dollar figure.

 Bottom Line

 This deal validates APLD's bet that AI compute demand would outrun supply.
-A 15-year commitment from an investment-grade tenant is real.
-But the gap between $23bn in contracted revenue and $319mn in actual TTM revenue is the size of the execution risk.
-This is a company that needs to multiply its output roughly 5x just to deliver on what it's already signed.
-For growth investors comfortable with that bridge, the stock is more interesting today than it was yesterday.
-For everyone else, the number to watch is quarterly revenue conversion: how fast does contracted turn into collected.
+A 15-year commitment from an investment-grade tenant is concrete.
+But the distance between $23bn in contracted revenue and $319mn in actual TTM revenue defines the execution risk.
+APLD needs to multiply its output roughly 5x just to deliver on what it's already signed.
+Growth investors comfortable with that gap have a reason to look again.
+Everyone else should watch one number: quarterly revenue conversion — how fast contracted turns into collected.

 APLD doesn't have a Basis Report yet.
 Generate a full Applied Digital investment report here.